Rohan-450/EenTrack/README.md

 - Supports Material U dynamic coloring on android 12+
 - Random Profile Avatar on registering based on name

+# Tracks Targeted :
+- Flutter, a framework of cross platform development is used for this project
+- Special emphasis has been given over UI and UX to take the user experience to a another level
+- A proper project workflow has been maintained throughout the course of developing the project

 <h1 id="installation">Installation :</h1>